Work placement unit

-Aberdeenshire Council carry out Health & Safety checks on all employers taking part in the work placement programme and the safety of pupils is always paramount.
+Aberdeenshire Council carries out health and safety checks on all employers taking part in the work placement programme and the safety of pupils is always paramount.

-The current issue of the Opportunities for All newsletter can be viewed by clicking here
+Opportunities for All newsletter: View the current issue of the Opportunities for All newsletter (pdf 1.57MB).

 There are three routes open to pupils seeking a work placement.

 Options 1 and 2 apply where a school has chosen a specific week where pupils will be offered a week-long work placement.
 The process for this type of placement begins five months before the placement week.
-This is to allow the Unit time to carry out all the Health & Safety visits required and to complete other administrative processes before the placements begin.
+This is to allow the Unit time to carry out all the health and safety visits required and to complete other administrative processes before the placements begin.

-Option 3 can be arranged at any time of the year and normally these require to be with the Work Placement Unit a number of weeks before the placement is due to begin to allow sufficient time for all necessary Health & Safety visits to be completed.
+Option 3 can be arranged at any time of the year and normally these require to be with the work placement unit a number of weeks before the placement is due to begin to allow sufficient time for all necessary health and safety visits to be completed.

-Option 1.
+Option1.
 The pupil chooses the Self Found option where they approach the employer themselves.
-For instance, this could be a family member or friend but the initial approach MUST be made by the pupil using the Self Found Arrangements form (below).
-The employer completes the form which is then returned to the pupil.
+For instance, this could be a family member or friend but the initial approach must be made by the pupil using the Self Found arrangements form (below).
+The employer completes Self Found form (pdf 141KB) which is then returned to the pupil.

 Option 2.
-The pupil makes 3 choices from a database called WorkIT which offers a wide variety of work placement providers and opportunities.
+The pupil makes three choices from a database called WorkIT which offers a wide variety of work placement providers and opportunities.
 The pupil's guidance teacher will then select the most appropriate choice and take this forward.
-The Work Placement Unit (based at Woodhill House) then sends the request to the relevant employer.
+The work placement unit (based at Woodhill House) then sends the request to the relevant employer.

 Option 3.
-The pupil chooses the Extended/Flexible placement option.
+The pupil chooses the extended/flexible placement option.
 The pupil or guidance teacher should make the initial approach.
-The typical placement of this type is for 1 or 2 days per week up to a period of 8 weeks (which may be continued if all parties are in agreement) although more intensive placements might be considered depending on the pupil's circumstances.
+The typical placement of this type is for one or two days per week up to a period of eight weeks (which may be continued if all parties are in agreement) although more intensive placements might be considered depending on the pupil's circumstances.

 Participation by companies is voluntary and they can decide on the type of placements they may wish to offer.
 They are also free to determine how many placements they are able to offer, and when in the academic year it best suits them to offer these.